Oakland city workers visited warehouse, did not flag fire hazard

 The Oakland Police Department received dozens of complaints about the warehouse, and went inside at least half a dozen times, according to police reports and accounts from former tenants and visitors.

-Neighbors and former tenants also say city fire officials were in the building at least twice.
+A former friend and tenant also say city fire officials were in the building at least twice.

 Those who spent time in the artists' cooperative known as the "Ghost Ship," say that potential code violations would have been apparent to anyone entering the building, which was not permitted for residence.